1988 Fun Facts, Trivia and History

 The Soviet Union became a bit freer when Mikhail Gorbachov introduced ‘glasnost’ – allowing political expression and dissent.

-Some people say that The Brave Little Toaster very nearly took home the top award at the 1988 Sundance Film Festival, but the judges were afraid that the festival would lose respect by picking a cartoon. (although it was a great cartoon)
+Some say that The Brave Little Toaster nearly took home the top award at the 1988 Sundance Film Festival, but the judges were afraid that the festival would lose respect by picking a cartoon. (although it was a great cartoon)

 Table Tennis (Ping Pong) became an Olympic Sport.